aws-samples/aws-serverless-nextcloud/README.md

 ### Note:

 * **While code samples in this repository has been tested and believe it works well, as always, be sure to test it in your environment before using it in production!**
+* It is highly recommended to change the administrator password after initial deployment

 ## Security